pghgh/hotel-bookings-analyzer/README.md

 The goal of the project is to analyze business problems related to hotel bookings.

+1. On which months do most stays start?
+&rarr; By knowing this, the room rates can be adjusted accordingly, depending on the season.
-1. Which travel agents (TAs) are frequently used for making bookings?
+2. Which travel agents (TAs) are frequently used for making bookings?
 &rarr; By identifying which TAs bring in several bookings, the properties/hotels could make better negotiations with them.
-2. Which bookings might be cancelled by the guests?
+3. Which bookings might be cancelled by the guests?
 Also, which factors influence this prediction?
 &rarr; One important classification problem to be solved is to recognize when a booking will be cancelled.
 This could prevent customer churn and provide a better experience for the guests.
 Therefore, a machine learning model, namely logistic regression, is used for this classification task.
 By identifying guests who might cancel bookings, solutions such as offering flexible rebooking options could be employed [4].
 Furthermore, we are also interested in which features have the biggest impact on the model's output.
 For this purpose, SHAP values will be analyzed.